simonccc/kopsrox/README.md

 |8|178|worker 4|
 |9|179|worker 5|

-- __up_image_url__ = `https://cloud-images.ubuntu.com/minimal/daily/mantic/current/mantic-minimal-cloudimg-amd64.img` - url to the cloud image you want to use
+- __up_image_url__ = `https://cloud-images.ubuntu.com/minimal/daily/mantic/current/mantic-minimal-cloudimg-amd64.img` - url to the cloud image you want to use as the base image

 - __proxbridge__ = `vmbr0` - the bridge to use - must have internet access